 Congratulations, you have set up a whole virtualized infrastructure for a batch of your users and the completion of that project adds it to your list of successful projects that have improved the environment.
 But success in anything, including IT, is relative.
-So how do we prove the project has been "successful?"
+So how do we prove the project has been successful?

 The right way of knowing and measuring the benefits IT projects bring organizations is a disputed concept within enterprise IT.
 However, despite how it’s done, it’s a valuable concept to understand what was or is currently being experienced within your own IT environment, as well as what other companies within your industry are also experiencing.
+Through these comparisons, you can ensure that your environment is continuously improving and that IT isn't placing your organization at a competitive disadvantage.

 "Collective intelligence benchmarking (CIB) is an emerging and increasingly popular approach being adopted by monitoring tool vendors to ascertain a baseline of performance for a given service or application, based upon aggregated (often network) data from hundreds/thousands of end users.
 The aggregated data can be internal or external, although shared datasets from third-party end users is anonymized."